robotick-labs/robotick-knitware/docs/concepts/concept-magg-e-narrator.md

 This work introduces a **narrative control layer**, allowing a robot to build an evolving, emotionally grounded story of its experiences.
 The robot gains not just function, but character — enabling new forms of transparency, education, companionship, and engagement.

-We explore this through the development of **Magg-E**, a balancing chicken-themed robot powered by ROS2 and the modular Robotick Engine.
+We explore this through the development of *MAGG.e™**, a balancing chicken-themed robot powered by ROS2 and the modular Robotick Engine.
 Her “soul” is an LLM-assisted narrative planner, generating real-time or reflective descriptions, and informing behavior scripting with affective depth.

 ---